 - Exposure Therapy: This form of therapy for conditions such as agoraphobia involves gradually exposing the person to the feared situation or object in a controlled environment, allowing them to confront their fears and reduce their anxiety over time.

-- Support Groups: Group therapy and support groups can provide a sense of community and understanding for people with anxiety disorders.
+- Support Groups: Mental health settings such as support groups can provide a sense of community and understanding between people with anxiety disorders.

 - Exercise and Nutrition: Regular physical activity and a healthy diet can improve overall mental well-being and reduce anxiety.